-24. TRUSTEE TERM LIMITS AND OTHER MECHANISMS OF BOARD RENEWAL the areas of real estate, finance, taxation, real estate underwriting analysis and accounting; and (iii) are knowledgeable about the Trust as a whole, takes precedence when assessing management and its recommendations.
+24. TRUSTEE TERM LIMITS AND OTHER MECHANISMS OF BOARD RENEWAL

+The Board of Trustees believes that the need to have highly experienced Trustees who: (i) are familiar with the business of the Trust; (ii) possess highly developed specialized skill sets in the areas of real estate, finance, taxation, real estate underwriting analysis and accounting; and (iii) are knowledgeable about the Trust as a whole, takes precedence when assessing management and its recommendations.
 As a result, the Board of Trustees has not adopted term limits or other mechanisms of board renewal for the following reasons: